Ranking Plausible Patches by Historic Feature Frequencies: Related Work

-Test-driven APR techniques can be loosely classified into constraint-based, heuristic, and learning-based, depending on how they synthesize candidate patches. \emph{Constraint-based} techniques replace suspicious expressions in the faulty program with symbolic variables (``holes''), build constraints on those variables w.r.t.\ all the available tests, and then solve the constraints to find valid fixes that are plausible by construction~\cite{avgustinov2015,xuan2016,mechtaev2016, Sergey18spr}. \iflong Since a constraint must encode program behavior in purely logical form, practical challenges that constraint-based techniques face include handling expressions with side effects and generating patches that introduce complete statements. \fi The majority of test-driven APR techniques are \emph{heuristic}~\cite{weimer2009,kim_automatic_2013,pei_automated_2014, long_staged_2015,le_history_2016,Xin2017,pei_jaid_2017,Xiong_2017,WenCWHC18,HuaZWK18,prapr,hercules}.
-In a nutshell, such techniques search over a space of candidate patches for plausible ones. \iflong The search space is defined by the program locations that may be faulty and by the modification patterns applicable to those faulty locations (the so-called ``fix ingredients''~\cite{fix-ingredients}), and validation is done by applying each candidate patch to the program and checking whether it passes all tests. \fi \emph{Learning-based} approaches inductively learn patterns programmer-written fixes in project histories, and use the learned information to improve (parts of) the APR process.
-In particular, learning repair patterns and transformation functions can be useful to guide the generation of patches~\cite{long_genesis_2017,jiang2018shaping}; probability models have been trained to estimate the likelihood that a plausible fix is actually correct~\cite{honsel2015,jiang2018shaping, Liana2023, DeepRepair,DeepFix}; and deep learning models have been deployed to directly predict the correct code from the buggy code~\cite{Ratchet,tufano2019eslbf,chen2019sequencer,Codit,lutellier2020coconut,yuan2022circle,jiang2021cure,zhu2021syntax,li2020dlfix,ye2022neural,jiang2023knod,ye2024iter}.
-Like nearly every aspect of automated software engineering, large language models (LLMs) have also recently been used to support program repair~\cite{xia2022less,wei2023copiloting,Xia2023ELLM,Huang2023ESFTLLM}.
-A recent survey systematically reviews more learning-based APR techniques~\cite{LbAPR2023}.
+Test-driven APR techniques can be loosely classified into constraint-based, heuristic, and learning-based, depending on how they synthesize candidate patches. \emph{Constraint-based} techniques replace suspicious expressions in the faulty program with symbolic variables (``holes''), build constraints on those variables w.r.t.\ all the available tests, and then solve the constraints to find valid fixes that are plausible by construction~\cite{avgustinov2015,xuan2016,mechtaev2016, Sergey18spr}. \iflong Since a constraint must encode program behavior in purely logical form, practical challenges that constraint-based techniques face include handling expressions with side effects and generating patches that introduce complete statements. \fi

+At a high level, all constraint-based techniques search over a space of candidate patches for plausible ones. \iflong The search space is defined by the program locations that may be faulty and by the modification patterns applicable to those faulty locations (the so-called ``fix ingredients''~\cite{fix-ingredients}), and validation is done by applying each candidate patch to the program and checking whether it passes all tests. \fi The majority of test-driven APR techniques use heuristics to guide the search.
+Early examples include GenProg~\cite{weimer2009} and PAR~\cite{kim_automatic_2013}.
+Other approaches, such as SPR~\cite{long_staged_2015} and history-driven repair~\cite{le_history_2016}, employ novel search-based strategies based on exploiting different kinds of information.
+Techniques such as ssFix~\cite{Xin2017}, Jaid~\cite{pei_jaid_2017}, CapGen~\cite{WenCWHC18}, and Hercules~\cite{hercules} make the search for a patch more efficient by abstracting the search space and selecting patch ingredients.
+Other systems explored similar ideas but along novel directions~\cite{pei_automated_2014,Xiong_2017,HuaZWK18,prapr}.